 The Zambezi rIver is a pristine river flowing from northern Zambia out into the Indian Ocean.
 During the journey it passes through Zambia, Angola, Namibia, Botswana, Zimbabwe and Mozambique.

 You divided the Zambezi river into three main parts.
 The upper Zambezi flowing from the source out into the world famous Victoria Falls.
 The middle Zambezi continuing past Lake Kariba ending when the river enters Lake Cahora Bassa.
 The lower Zambezi continuing from Cahora Bassa out into the Indian Ocean.

 The upper Zambezi is the least populated part on Zambezis way to the Indian Ocean.
-Areas along the river are flooded during the rainy season forcing people to move to higher ground to escape the water.
+Mainly because areas along the river are flooded during the rainy season.
+Therefore forcing people to move to higher ground to escape water.
 This local ceremony is called Kuomboka, meaning “to get out of the water” in the local Lozi language.

 During its course to the Victoria Falls the Zambezi acts as border where the four countries of Botswana, Namibia, Zambia and Zimbabwe meet.
 This is the stretch of the upper Zambezi that attracts most people with the end at Victoria Falls being the highlight.
 Here you find many lodges as well as activities like kayaking, canoe trips and boat cruises.

 The Victoria Falls act as boundary between upper and middle Zambezi.
 Below the Falls the river continues east on its way to the Indian Ocean.
 This section is famous for white water rafting and other adventure sports like bungee jumping.

 During the next 500 km the Zambezi act as border between Zambia and Zimbabwe.
 It passes Lake Kariba and the Kariba Dam on its way east.
 The hydroelectric power generated here provides electricity to Zambia and Zimbabwe since 1959.